tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 ## Ingredients

-The following sections details each of the different kinds of ingredients that make up data objects.
+The following sections detail each of the different kinds of ingredients that make up data objects.

 ### Ingredient properties
 Each object in the ingredients array have the following properties in common.